-The workshop begins at 6.30pm on April 19th 2021, when we meet for a drink and chat in the bar of the Two Bridges Hotel before sitting down for dinner in the hotel’s highly respected restaurant.
+The workshop begins at 6.30pm on April 29th 2024 when we meet for a drink and chat in the bar of the Northgate House Hotel, Buckfastleigh, before sitting down for dinner in the hotel restaurant.
 After dinner, I will show a presentation of my infrared images from Dartmoor and other destinations.
-After dinner on the 20th, I will demonstrate the post processing techniues I apply to my infrared photographs to give you a better idea of how I get from the original Raw file to the final image.
+After dinner on the 30th, I will demonstrate the post processing techniues I apply to my infrared photographs to give you a better idea of how I get from the original Raw file to the final image.

 Contrary to popular belief, you don’t need bright sunshine to produce stunning infrared images, so the good news is this workshop won’t be weather dependent – even a dull, dreary day can work as there’s infrared radiation around all the time.
 We don’t need to worry about being up and out at some ungodly hour for sunrise or sunset either, so the days will begin at 9am after breakfast and end at 6pm.
 Between times we’ll be out on location, and the itinerary will remain flexible so we can make best use of the weather and locations.

 The wild, ancient landscape of Dartmoor is perfect for infrared photography, as the images here and in my Infrared portfolio on this website demonstrate.
-Over the two days of the workshop we’ll cover a range of great locations, including (time-permiting): Combestone Tor, Hound Tor, Saddle Tor, Vixen Tor, Bowerman’s Nose, Mysterious Wistman’s Wood, Jay's Grave, Chase Woods, Brentor and the Windy Post.
+Over the two days of the workshop we’ll cover a range of great locations, including (time-permiting): Combestone Tor, Hound Tor, Saddle Tor, Bowerman’s Nose, Wistman’s Wood, Buckland Woods, Brentor Church, Nun's Cross Farm and the Windy Post.
 We’ll also make numerous stops while travelling between locations as you can take great shots literally anywhere on Dartmoor.

-If you would like to book an extra night at the hotel on April 21st, to avoid travelling home that night, please let me know.
-Also get in touch if you'd like any advice on gettin a camera converted for infrared.
+If you would like to book an extra night at the hotel on May 2nd to avoid travelling home that night, please let me know.
+Also email me if you'd like any advice on getting a camera converted for infrared.

 At A Glance...